The Simpsons Game: Playable characters

+The game has five playable characters: Homer, Bart, Lisa, Marge and Maggie.
+In the game manual, Maggie and Marge are counted as a single character, but they have different gameplay and controls.

 Homer is the first playable character available to the player in "The Land of Chocolate" level.
 His abilities involve turning into the "Homer ball" by eating food power-ups to let him roll and slam objects; turn into a Gummi Homer by eating small gummi Venus de Milos to shoot gummi grenades; eat hot chili peppers to become Insanity Pepper Homer to use lava and fire bombs; and inhale helium to become a balloon to float in the air.
 Homer's special power is a giant burp, which can stun enemies.

 Bart first appears in the second level of the game "Bartman Begins".
 He can turn into Bartman, allowing him to use zip-lines, climb certain walls, glide over long distances, and do other acrobatic feats.
 Bart's special power is releasing a flood of bats towards enemies.
 He can use his slingshot to defeat enemies and hit targets from afar.

 Lisa is introduced in the fourth level "Lisa the Tree Hugger".
 Her main attack style is kicking, and her power is the "Hand of Buddha".
 She can use it to flick, smash, freeze, or send lightning bolts to enemies, as well as lift certain items.
 Lisa's special power is playing her saxophone to attack and stun enemies.
 As the levels progress, Lisa can use her saxophone to turn enemies against each other.

 Marge is the least-playable character.
 Introduced in the fifth level, "Mob Rules", Marge learns her power is to make large crowds obey her.
 She can use her mob to break down obstacles, build objects, attack enemies, and repair objects.
+When using the "Cop Marge" power up, her strength is increased for a short period of time - but this feature is only available in the Xbox 360 and PlayStation 3 versions.

 Maggie is, in effect, an extension of Marge, briefly playable in air ducts and other small spaces.
+Her ability is to enter areas that other characters cannot access, and she only has one attack (using her pacifier).
+Maggie can only be used in specific areas of the game, and turns into a friendly NPC connected to Marge out of those areas.